kubernetes-sigs/kueue/keps/993-two-phase-admission/README.md

 	// not a K8S pod or deployment name.
 Cannot be empty.
 	ControllerName string `json:"controllerName"`

-	// How long to keep the workload suspended
-	// after a failed check (after it transitioned to False).
-	// After that the check state goes to "Unknown".
-	// The default is 15 min.
-	RetryDelayMinutes *int64 `json:"retryDelayMinutes,omitempty"`

 	// A reference to the additional parameters for the check.
 	Parameters *AdmissionCheckParametersReference `json:"parameters,omitempty"`